repository-preservation/lcmap-change-detection-c/README.md

 the gsl lib.
 The Matalb-formatted output file(s) (.mat) depend on the MAT File I/O Library: https://sourceforge.net/projects/matio/files/matio/1.5.2/

+Therefore, in the ccdc source sub-directory, make.sh has been added to define these (and any other dependencies) using environment variables in the call to make, which uses Makefile.
 ```

 The executables and scripts will be installed into ``./bin`` by default.
 This